-- "Dunesand" has been split into "Low Dunes" and "High Dunes" based on experience with ecological mapping in dunesand areas. - "Burnout" has been renamed "Solonetzic" to conform to soil survey terminology. - "Sandy" has been renamed "Sandy Loam" to avoid confusion with the Sand Ecosite. - Ecosites on moist to wet ecosites, including "Subirrigated", "Wetland", and "Closed Depression" have been replaced with the zonation terminology used by wetland ecologists: "Dry Meadow", "Wet Meadow", "Shallow Marsh", "Deep Marsh", and their saline counterparts (Walker and Coupland 1970, Stewart and Kantrud 1972, Millar 1976). - Definitions of ecosites have been written, with specific criteria to aid in use of soil survey information for mapping.
+- "Dunesand" has been split into "Low Dunes" and "High Dunes" based on experience with ecological mapping in dunesand areas. - "Burnout" has been renamed "Solonetzic" to conform to soil survey terminology. - "Sandy" has been renamed "Sandy Loam" to avoid confusion with the Sand Ecosite. - Ecosites on moist to wet ecosites, including "Wetland", "Closed Depression", and "Saline Lowland" have been replaced with the zonation terminology used by wetland ecologists: "Wet Meadow", "Shallow Marsh", "Deep Marsh", and their saline counterparts (Walker and Coupland 1970, Stewart and Kantrud 1972, Millar 1976). - Definitions of ecosites have been written, with specific criteria to aid in use of soil survey information for mapping.

-Table 2 Classification of range ecosites for grasslands of southern Saskatchewan.
+Table 2 Classification of rangeland ecosites of southern Saskatchewan.

-- GROUP ECOSITE DEFINITION Badlands (BD) Sparsely vegetated landscapes with $>10\%$ exposure of bedrock.
+GROUP ECOSITE DEFINITION Badlands (BD) Sparsely vegetated landscapes with >10% exposure of bedrock.
 Areas mapped as Badlands may include vegetated islands that are too small to map separately.
-Thin (TH) • Landscapes with predominantly steep slopes (>20%) (excluding Badlands or Dunes); and/or • Landscapes with truncated soil profiles resulting from high natural levels of erosion (excluding Badlands or Dunes).
-Gravelly ( GR) Landscapes with gravelly soils at the surface, or with a thin surface layer of finer material over a gravel substrate.
-Low Dunes (LDN) Landscapes with sand dunes creating local relief of 1 to 3 metres, and/or DDV slope steepness of 5% to 15%.
-Potential vegetation includes a mosaic of DKI cover types (grassland, shrubland, woodland) associated with aspect and Dunes (DN) slope position.
+Thin (TH) Landscapes with predominantly steep slopes (&gt;20%) (excluding Badlands or Dunes); and/or Landscapes with truncated soil profiles resulting from high natural levels of erosion (excluding Badlands or Dunes).
+Gravelly (GR) Landscapes with gravelly soils at the surface, or with a thin surface layer of finer material over a gravel substrate.
+DRY Low Dunes (L Landscapes with sand dunes creating local relief of 1 to 3 metres, and/or slope steepness of 5% to 15%.
+Potential vegetation includes a mosaic of cover types (grassland, shrubland, woodland) associated with aspect and slope position.
 Usually with complete plant cover on all slope positions.
-High Dunes (HDN) Landscapes with sand dunes creating local relief of more than 3 metres, and/or slope steepness >15%.
+Dunes (DN) High Dunes (HD) Landscapes with sand dunes creating local relief of more than 3 metres, and/or slope steepness >15%.
 Potential vegetation includes a mosaic of cover types (grassland, shrubland, woodland) associated with aspect and slope position.
 South-facing slopes and ridges often have sparse vegetation or bare sand.
 Solonetzic (SO) Landscapes with soils in the Solonetzic Order, characterized by a hard, impermeable B-horizon which is high in sodium.
 Often with scattered depressions ("burnouts" or "blowouts") where the soil has been eroded down to the B-horizon).
 Sand (SD) Stable well-drained upland ecosites with coarse-textured soils (sand, loamy sand), but without dune topography.
-Sandy Loam (SL) Stable well-drained upland ecosites with moderately coarse-textured ZONAL soils (sandy loam).
-Loam (LM) Stable well-drained upland ecosites with medium to moderately fine- textured soils (loam, silt loam, clay loam).
-Clay (CY) Stable well-drained upland ecosites with fine to very fine-textured soils (clay, heavy clay).
+ZONAL Sandy Loam (SL) Stable well-drained upland ecosites with moderately coarse-textured soils (sandy loam).
+Loam (LM) Stable well-drained upland ecosites with medium to moderately fine-textured soils (loam, silt loam, clay loam).